 Fees and Rates

-The annual fee for the American Express Platinum Card is $695.
-The good news for international travelers is that American Express Platinum Card doesn’t charge a foreign transaction fee, making it a convenient option for purchases made abroad.
+The annual fee for the American Express® Platinum Card is .
+The good news for international travelers is that American Express® Platinum Card doesn’t charge a foreign transaction fee, making it a convenient option for purchases made abroad.

-The fee on cash advances stands at 25.49%.
 No interest is charged on purchases if the card balance is paid off within the first billing cycle.
-If the balance is allowed to carry over, American Express will charge a rate that varies between 16.24% to 23.24%, depending on the Card Member’s credit history.
+The regular APR will fall between , depending on the Card Member’s credit history.

 If a minimum payment is not received on time or if a check is returned by the bank, American Express will raise the interest rate on the account to a penalty APR of 29.99%.
 The penalty APR typically remains in place for a minimum of six months.
 After that, the penalty APR will usually reset to the lower rate if there haven’t been any additional missed or late payments.